druidfi/guidelines/docs/security_updates.md

 https://www.drupal.org/project/drupal/releases

-Check the correct Drupal version release notes and proceed according to instructions.
+Check the correct Drupal version release notes, check what has been updated and proceed according to instructions.

 ### When you need to update to the latest current Drupal version with composer